Walter Huppenkothen

-Walter Huppenkothen (31 December 1907 in Haan, Rhineland – 5 April 1978 in Lübeck) was a German lawyer, Sicherheitsdienst (SD) leader, and Schutzstaffel (SS) prosecutor in the Hauptamt SS-Gericht.
+Walter Huppenkothen (31 December 1907 in Haan, Rhineland – 5 April 1978 in Lübeck) was a German lawyer, Sicherheitsdienst (SD) leader, and Schutzstaffel (SS) prosecutor in the SS Court Main Office (Hauptamt SS-Gericht).
+He is best known for leading the Gestapo investigation that followed the September 1944 discovery of the Zossen documents, which implicated Admiral Wilhelm Canaris, General Hans Oster, Hans von Dohnanyi, and Dietrich Bonhoeffer in the broader conspiracy against Adolf Hitler, and for presiding as prosecutor over the SS drumhead court-martial at Flossenbürg concentration camp on 8 April 1945 that condemned them to death.
+After the war, he worked for the Counterintelligence Corps of the US Army until 1949 on account of his expertise on Communist networks, before being tried for his wartime conduct in proceedings that became a notable case study in the early Federal Republic's reluctance to hold the Nazi judicial apparatus criminally accountable.

+Early life and career

-Huppenkothen attended school in Opladen and studied Law and Political Science at the University of Cologne and University of Düsseldorf and then qualified as a lawyer.
+Huppenkothen was born attended school in Opladen and studied Law and Political Science at the University of Cologne and University of Düsseldorf and then qualified as a lawyer.
 On 1 May 1933, he joined the Nazi Party and the Allgemeine SS.
-Unable to find employment in government service he joined the SD (the intelligence service of the SS) in Düsseldorf.
-He also served for a brief time as head of State Police and as an SD Chief in the East Prussian-town of Tilsit (now Sovetsk, Russia), and was replaced in both positions by fellow Gestapo member Dr. Heinz Gräfe in October and November 1937.
+Unable to find employment in government service he joined the Sicherheitsdienst (SD) (the intelligence service of the SS) in Düsseldorf.
+He also served for a brief time as head of State Police and as an SD Chief in the East Prussian-town of Tilsit (now Sovetsk, Russia), and was replaced in both positions by Dr. Heinz Gräfe.
+In 1937, Huppenkothen was also Gestapo chief for the regional office at Lüneburg.